 Nonie’s policy expertise covers innovation, economic and regional development, coordinated Aboriginal and Torres Strait Islander policy, home schooling, non-state education, higher education, infrastructure, intergovernmental financial relations, governance of agencies, and parliamentary committees.

 She brings her practical experience and wide knowledge of policy to University of Queensland students in her development and delivery of its innovative and highly-rated Public Policy Practice course.
+She has also mentored and supported a number of senior Papua New Guinea public servants in the understanding and application of policy and governance.

 She has co-facilitated, with Peter Bridgman, public policy programs for public servants in most Australian cities and in diverse locations in New Zealand.